 - Rigorous, dual-language curriculum in English and Hebrew for all grades, including Kindergarten

-- Sixty percent of each day is devoted to general studies and 40% to Judaic studies.
+- 60% of each day is devoted to general studies and 40% to Judaic studies.

-- A customized track for new students enrolling in Grade 6 makes entrance possible for students with little to no foundation in Hebrew and Judaic studies.
+- A customized track–the Bridges Program–for new students enrolling in Grades 1-8 makes entrance possible for students with little to no foundation in Hebrew and Judaic studies.

-- Honors math programs in Middle School, with Algebra II offered in Grade 8
+- Honors math programs in Middle School, with Geometry offered in Grade 8

 - Teams: Baseball (Boys); Basketball; Cross Country; Lacrosse; Soccer; Softball (Girls); Track & Field